 Since the onset of the COVID-19 outbreak, the United Nations Office for South-South Cooperation (UNOSSC) has remained active in lending assistance to its partners.
 In the spirit of solidarity and cooperation, UNOSSC at both global and regional levels, has been actively assessing needs in the Global South, facilitating connections, including sourcing medical personal protective equipment (PPE) suppliers information through partners networks, sharing knowledge and best practices, and urging strong international solidarity and support among governments and people as we respond to the outbreak.

-In this context, UNOSSC conducted a mapping on South-South Galaxy of responses and efforts of health authorities, mainly the Ministries of Health across countries of the global South, to help mitigate the impact of the COVID-19 pandemic.
+UNOSSC conducted a mapping on South-South Galaxy of responses and efforts of health authorities, mainly the Ministries of Health across countries of the global South, to help mitigate the impact of the COVID-19 pandemic.
 The objective of the mapping is to provide a dynamic repository of efforts in addressing the pandemic and enable countries to quickly access information, compare practices, and learn from one another through South-South knowledge exchanges.
 The mapping also includes official donation platforms established by governments, where available.
 This will facilitate the scaling up of efforts and allow countries of the South to adequately mitigate the risks of the pandemic ahead of time.
-Additionally, the mapping includes examples of sub-regional, regional and interregional organizations that are serving as important platforms for coordinating South-South cooperation efforts in response to the COVID-19 pandemic
+Additionally, the mapping includes examples of sub-regional, regional and interregional organizations that are serving as important platforms for coordinating South-South cooperation efforts in response to the COVID-19 pandemic.

 Since early February, South-South Galaxy has been sharing knowledge products and experiences in epidemic responses, both to the current COVID-19, and to previous pandemics such as H1N1 and Zika.
 Digital outreach efforts were utilized to reach a wider audience.
+Some of those insights have been compiled in a special edition newsletter, which highlights some of the important work that has been done by the UNOSSC and other partner organizations.

 IBSA Fund-Supported Healthcare eLearning Platform in Viet Nam used in response to COVID-19